User37som/libbitcoin/Configuration-Settings.md

 [server]
 # The URL of the mainnet Libbitcoin/Obelisk server.
-url = tcp://obelisk.airbitz.co:9091
+url = tcp://libbitcoin1.thecodefactory.org:9091
+# The address of a SOCKS5 proxy, defaults to none.
+socks_proxy = 0.0.0.0:0
 # The number of times to retry contacting a server, defaults to 0.
 connect_retries = 0
 # The time limit for connection establishment, defaults to 5.
 connect_timeout_seconds = 5
-# The Z85-encoded public key of the server certificate.
+# The Z85-encoded public key of the server.
-# server_certificate_key =
+#server_public_key =
-# The path to the ZPL-encoded client private certificate file.
+# The Z85-encoded private key of the client.
-# client_certificate_file =
+#client_private_key =
 ```

 The file is not strictly an `ini` file although it is similar in structure.
 It is based on [Boost program options](http://www.boost.org/doc/libs/1_56_0/doc/html/program_options/overview.html#idp344521728).